Balkrishna

+Balkrishna (born 4 August 1972) is an Indian businessman, author, co-founder & managing director of the Patanjali Ayurved.
+He was reported by Forbes to have a net worth of US$2.3 billion as of May 2021. which was then updated to US$3.6 Billion in 2025.
+He was also nominated by Forbes as 100 richest tycoon.

 Early life

-Balkrishna was born on 4 August 1972 in Haridwar, Uttarakhand (then Uttar Pradesh) to Nepalese immigrants, Sumitra Devi and Jay Vallabh Subedi originating from Syangja, Nepal.
+Balkrishna was born on 4 August 1972 in Haridwar, Uttarakhand (then Uttar Pradesh), to Nepalese immigrants, Sumitra Devi and Jay Vallabh Subedi originating from Syangja, Nepal.
 He spent his childhood in Nepal.
 He returned to India and studied at Khanpur Gurukul in Haryana, where he met Ramdev.

 Career

 On 5 January 1995, Balkrishna, Ramdev, and Acharya Karamveer founded Divya Yoga Mandir Trust which was set up at the Kripalu Bagh Ashram in Haridwar.
+This was followed in 2005 by the establishment of the Patanjali Yogpeeth Trust, which was given responsibility in 2022 for the establishment and management of the Bharatiya Shiksha Board.
 In 2006, they founded Patanjali Ayurved, a fast-moving consumer goods (FMCG) company involved in the manufacturing and trading of FMCG, herbal, and ayurvedic products.
 Followers of Ramdev, NRIs Sunita and Sarwan Poddar, helped kick-start the business with a loan.
 According to Balkrishna, he had taken out a ₹50–600 million loan at a time when he had never held a personal bank account in his name.
 In 2012, the company posted a turnover of ₹4.5 billion which by 2015–2016 had risen to ₹50 billion.
-Patanjali Ayurved's revenue from operations increased marginally to ₹9,022.71 crore in the year up to 31 March 2020, Revenue stood at about ₹8,522.68 crore in FY19.
+Patanjali Ayurved's revenue from operations increased marginally to ₹9,022.71 crore in the year up to 31 March 2020.
+Revenue stood at about ₹8,522.68 crore in FY19.

 While Ramdev does not hold a stake in Patanjali Ayurved, he is the face of the firm and endorses its products to his followers across his yoga camps and television programmes.
 Balkrishna owns 94% of the company and serves as its managing director.
 He is a close aide of Ramdev.
 Acharya Balkrishna listed in India's 50 most influential personalities 2020.
 He was reported India's third-youngest billionaire by Forbes India Rich List 2020.
-He is also second billionaire of Nepalese Origin.
+He is also second billionaire of Nepalese origin.

+In 2025, Acharya Balkrishna founded Patanjali Organic Research Institute in order to promote organic farming India.

+Book Release

+In 2017, the Prime Minister of India, Shri Narendra Modi released Balkrishna's book the World Herbal Encyclopedia, Vol. 01, in Haridwar, Uttarakhand.